Posted on 150 Comments

 In fact, Harden purchased thousands of acres of forest and implemented a sustainable forestry program.

-Harden Cherry FurnitureMost recent owner, Greg Harden, spoke of Harden’s commitment to harvest select trees to allow for new growth and regeneration of their forests.
+harden cherry furnitureMost recent owner, Greg Harden, spoke of Harden’s commitment to harvest select trees to allow for new growth and regeneration of their forests.

 In fact, one of Harden’s slogans was “Harden Furniture: From the Forest to your Home.”
 Their focus on environmental sustainability earned them national recognition as well.